rimmderes/EventsCalenderProject/README.md

 ### ***EVENTS*** 🎉

 **8. To use `GET` EVENTS function:**
-- Select **GET** mapping and enter the URL for commands 'GET all events'/'GET event by id' listed in the events command table above to get all events or individual events via id.
+- Select **GET** mapping and enter the URL for commands 'GET (find) all events'/'GET (find) event by id' listed in the events command table above to get all events or individual events via id.
 <img src= ./example_code/eventbyid.png>
 <br />

-- Select **GET** mapping and enter the URL for command 'GET event by date' listed in the events command table above to get an to find events on a particular date.
+- Select **GET** mapping and enter the URL for command 'GET (find) event by date' listed in the events command table above to get an to find events on a particular date.
 The example date in the command table refers to the 'Paint N Sip' event, which appears upon sending the request.
 <img src= ./example_code/eventbydate.png>
 <br />

-- Select **GET** mapping and enter the URL for command 'GET days until event' listed in the events command table above to get the years/months/days until the event begins.
+- Select **GET** mapping and enter the URL for command 'GET (find) days until event' listed in the events command table above to get the years/months/days until the event begins.
 Enter the id of the desired event to recieve the response.
 The example above refers to event 'Pizza Making' (id = 2).
 <img src= ./example_code/daysuntil.png>
 <br />

 **9. To use `POST` EVENTS function:**
-- Select **POST** mapping and enter the URL for command 'POST a new event' listed in the events command table above to add an event to the events list using the body as shown in the image below.
+- Select **POST** mapping and enter the URL for command 'POST (add) a new event' listed in the events command table above to add an event to the events list using the body as shown in the image below.
 Fill in the properties relating to the event and press send.
     - An id to the event will be provided and the event will now appear on the GET all events mapping when 'sending' the function again.

 <img src= ./example_code/postevent.png>